clcl0n/electron-vue-parcel-boilerplate/README.md

-# electron-vue-parcel-boilerplate
+# electron-vue-webpack-boilerplate
-A boilerplate for Electron + Vue + Parcel.
+A boilerplate for Electron + Vue + TypeScript + WebPack.

 # Includes
 * Pug